daddel80/notepadpp-multireplace/README.md

 ### List Toggling
 The **"Use List"** button toggles between processing the entire list or just the single "Find what" / "Replace with" fields.
 You can also press **Ctrl+L** from anywhere in the panel to toggle the list.

+- **Classic behavior (default)** — Toggling the list off collapses it to save screen space.
+- **Keep list always visible** — When this option is enabled in the Settings (List View and Layout), the list stays visible even while it is inactive.
+Instead of collapsing, inactive entries are visually dimmed so the list remains usable as a reference while you work with the single input fields.
+- **Ctrl+Shift bypass** — Hold **Ctrl+Shift** at any time while clicking an action button (Find Next, Replace, Replace All, etc.) to temporarily bypass the list and run the action against the single input fields instead.
+Release the keys to return to normal list-based operation.
+Useful for quick one-off operations without toggling the list off and on again.

 ### Column Locking

 You can lock specific column widths to prevent them from resizing automatically when the window layout changes.
 This is particularly useful for keeping key columns like **Find**, **Replace**, or **Comments** visible at a fixed size.